blacklightpy/vaultofknowledge/01. Personal/Daily Notes/Entry of 29th Jan, 2025.md

 - Allopathy - Homeopathic description of Heroic Medicine, the precursor of Modern Evidence-Based Medicine
 	- Heroic Medicine
 		- Based on the Humoural theory or Humorism
+			- Four Humours
+				- Phlegm, Blood, Yellow Bile, Black Bile
-			- It was replaced by the Germ theory
+			- It was replaced by the Germ theory in the 1850s
 	- Modern Evidence Based Medicine
 	- In the US:
 		- Used to contrast modern medicine with Osteopathic Medicine (originated from osteopathy)